songzhenhe/tectoplot/README.md

  * Only run tectoplot on a computer that is backed up, and run from an account that doesn't have root privileges or access to critical directories.

- * Be sure to validate all data, maps, and figures produced by tectoplot.
+ * Validate all data, maps, and figures produced by tectoplot.

  * Appropriately cite datasets that you use, and please also cite [GMT 6][gmt6]

- * If you find a bug or problem, let me know and I will try to fix it!
+ * Let me know if you find a bug or problem, and I will try to fix it!

 What does tectoplot do?
 -----------------------